 Draba is an excellent perennial choice for xeriscaping.
 With attractive yellow or white flowers, this highly drought-tolerant miniature thrives in cracks in rock walls, narrow troughs, and other arid and unwelcoming settings.

 For spring germination, you should sow Draba seeds in December or January.
 You can also start them inside and keep them in pots as long as you like before transplanting them.
 They tend to thrive wherever they find themselves.

 Hardy Ice Plant

-Hardy Ice Plant is a succulent South African groundcover that is very useful for covering large areas of soil with attractive, colorful blossoms and leaves.
-You can reproduce this type of plants from cuttings; however it’s really easier to grow them from seed.
+Hardy Ice Plant is a succulent South African groundcover that is very useful for covering large areas of soil with attractive, colorful perennial flowers and leaves.
+You can reproduce this type of plant from cuttings; however, it’s really easier to grow them from seed.

 Wait to sow your seeds until after the final hard frost.
 Late spring is the best time to plant Hardy Ice Plant.
 The seeds will germinate very quickly and bloom before the end of the summer.

 If you live in a colder region, you should start the seeds indoors and plant your seedlings outside in early summer.
 They will need to be fully established to make it through the first winter.

 For the very best and easiest planting of perennials from seed, it pays to get to know your native plants.
 Wildflowers and attractive types of greenery that grow naturally in your area will have the very best chance of doing well in your yard and garden year after year.

 Many native plants are good-looking and edible.
 Some are even superfoods!
 For this reason, in addition to planting native seeds, you should also take a judicious approach to yard and garden care.